I’ve been snorkeling since I was 8 years old and I’ve owned and used a lot of different kinds of masks.

 Best Budget Diving Mask: Phantom Aquatics Classic Black Mask and Snorkel

-This is a mask that I’ve used on and off since 2015 and, other than having to change the strap once in that time, this is a solid little budget snorkel mask that I have taken with me around the world.
-I’ve packed it in both checked and carry-on luggage, dropped it, lent it to friends and family, left it out in the sun, forgot to rinse it off–basically everything you’re not supposed to do with a snorkel mask–and it is still going strong.
+This is a mask that I’ve used on and off since 2015 and, other than having to change the strap once in that time, this is a solid piece of snorkeling gear that I have taken with me around the world.

 It’s got tempered safety glass, a double feathered edge silicone skirt for constant comfort, a malleable and easy-to-squeeze nose well for simple equalization, a single-pane panoramic field of view that lets you take in everything underwater, and is low volume, so it sits close to your face and reduces drag in the water.